tofarr/linkedin-v2/README.md

 # LinkedIn v2

+Cloned from : https://github.com/mdesjardins/linkedin-v2 - the only difference is that I try using a different version of mime types as the original one specified causes a build conflict for me

 ## WARNING: DANGER WILL ROBINSON

 This is very much a work in progress.
 Currently only the shares/social stream,